salmonwatersheds/salmon_data_demise/README.md

-Code, datasets and figures associated to the manuscript **Monitoring for fisheries or for fish?
-Declines in monitoring of salmon spawners continue despite a conservation crisis**
+Code, datasets and figures associated to the manuscript:

+## Monitoring for fisheries or for fish?
+Declines in monitoring of salmon spawners continue despite a conservation crisis

 **Authorship:**